pkardas/notes/books/pragmatic-programmer.md

 source code, and we recommend adding comments to modules and exported functions to give other developers a leg up when they come to use it.
 Restrict your non-API commenting to discussing why something is done, its purpose and its goal.
 The code already shows how it is done, so commenting on this is redundant - and is a violation of the DRY principle.

+## Chapter 2: A Pragmatic Approach

+**Good design is easier to change than bad design.** A thing is well-designed if it adapts to the people who use it.
+Code should be Easy To Change.
+That's why SRP, decoupling, naming, ... are important, because of ETC.

+**DRY - Don't Repeat Yourself.** Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

+Most people maintenance begins when an application is released, that maintenance means fixing bugs and enhancing features.
+This is wrong.
+Programmers are constantly in maintenance mode.
+Maintenance is not a discrete activity, but a routine part of the entire development process.
+When we perform maintenance, we have to find and change the representation of things.
+It is easy to duplicate knowledge in the specifications, processes, and programs we develop, and when we do so, we invite a maintenance nightmare.

+DRY is about the duplication of knowledge, of intent.
+It is about expressing the same thing in two different places, possibly in two totally different ways.

+Code may be the same, but the knowledge they represent may be different, and this is not a duplication, that is a coincidence.

+> All services offered by a module should be visible through a uniform notation, which does not betray whether they are
+> implemented through storage of through computation.

+**Make it easy to reuse.** You should foster an environment where it is easier to find and reuse existing stuff than to write it yourself.
+If it isn't easy, people will not do it.
+And if you fail to reuse, you risk duplicating knowledge.